Pinus washoensis: Distribution and habitat

 Pinus washoensis is native to a small portion of Washoe County, Nevada, and two other separate locations in northeastern California.
 Its range is located within dry-montane forests' and mixed-conifer forests at upward elevations of 2100–2500 m (6889–8202 ft) in the Sierra Nevada.'
 The United States Department Of Agriculture (USDA) and the United States Geographical Survey (USGS) claim that populations in the Warner Mountains may reach elevations of 8,000 ft (2,400 m); most likely being the case.
 Pinus washoensis prefers west or south-facing slopes (although this is still partially disputed).
 The largest population is located in the southern Warner Mountains of California.
 There is a potential population in upper Hayfork Creek, Trinity Mountains, California, that has incredibly tall individuals which may be its own distinct taxon.'
 Populations have been recorded from far southern Oregon too, but are limited to an extent.
 It is seen growing beside Pinus ponderosa subsp. ponderosa, Pinus ponderosa subsp. benthamiana, Pinus jeffreyi, Pinus monticola, and Pinus contorta.
 Pinus washoensis also has its own distinct alliance with Pinus jefferyi, being the Jeffrey Pine - Washoe Pine Mixed Conifer Woodland Alliance, that is limited due to the Washoe pine's small range.
 It includes the following species: Pinus ponderosa, Calocedrus decurrens, Chrysolepis chrysophylla, Pseudotsuga menziesii, Pinus monticola, Pinus monophylla, Abies magnifica, Abies concolor subsp. lowiana, Arbutus menziesii, Quercus kelloggii, Quercus chrysolepis, Quercus wislizeni, Chamaecyparis lawsoniana, Artemisia tridentata subsp. vaseyana, Arctostaphylos nevadensis, Arctostaphylos patula, Arctostaphylos canescens, Ceanothus pumilus, Ceanothus cuneatus, Ceanothus cordulatus, Ceanothus velutinus, Cercocarpus ledifolius, Chrysolepis sempervirens, Ericameria ophitidis, Purshia tridentata, Quercus vacciniifolia, Rhus trilobata, and Symphoricarpos longiflorus.

 Conservation

 Pinus washoensis is currently listed as "Vulnerable" or "G3" by NatureServe, for its small range makes the species susceptible to deforestation, logging, and wildfires.
 The IUCN Red List does not recognize it as a distinct species, instead listing it as a synonym of Pinus ponderosa subsp. ponderosa.

-Uses

-Pinus washoensis is commonly used in watershed management to prevent erosion.
-The bark is edible (can be eaten), and male cones can be boiled or roasted.
-Resin can be collected and used to waterproof objects or be used as a sealant.
-Turpentine can be distilled from the resin, and can be used to treat diseases.
-In the late 1800s it was used to treat tuberculosis by locals.
-It may also be used for furniture making, a starter for fires, and as an ornamental tree.